Preoperative evaluation and perioperative management of patients with rheumatic diseases

 - Harvard Medical School

-There is a spectrum of rheumatic diseases that affect patients of all ages .
-Thus, clinicians working with patients with musculoskeletal disorders must be aware that there are general and specific issues involved in their pre- and postoperative management [2,3].
+Clinicians caring for patients with rheumatic diseases must be aware that there are specific issues involved in their pre- and postoperative management [1,2].

 Areas of special concern for patients with rheumatic diseases who are having surgery will be discussed here.
 General issues in preoperative medical consultation and perioperative management are presented separately.
 (See "Preoperative medical evaluation of the adult healthy patient" and "Evaluation of cardiac risk prior to noncardiac surgery" and "Prevention of venous thromboembolic disease in surgical patients" and "Perioperative medication management".)

-History and physical examination — All patients require a careful history and physical examination, with further evaluation indicated in some individuals.
+History and physical examination — All patients require a careful preoperative history and physical examination, with further evaluation indicated in some individuals.
 Some particular concerns among patients with rheumatic diseases include the following:

 - Kelley JT, Conn DL.
 Perioperative management of the rheumatic disease patient.
 Bull Rheum Dis 2002; 51.